 “His big hand could grasp the animal in a way that has never been excelled, and his shears, propelled with a mighty wrist, made no mistakes”

-On October 10, 1892 in Pre-Federation Australia that was on the cusp of an Industrial Revolution, John Robert ‘Jackie’ Howe sheared 321 sheep in 7 hours and 40 minutes, using only blade shears at Alice Downs near Blackall, a record that still stands today.
+On October 10, 1892, Pre-Federation Australia was on the cusp of an Industrial Revolution and Jackie Howe was becoming known as the gun shearer.
+John Robert ‘Jackie’ Howe sheared 321 sheep in 7 hours and 40 minutes, using only blade shears at Alice Downs near Blackall, a record that still stands today.

 So how physically challenging is it to shear sheep?
 An article published in the Sunday Mail back in 2000 looked at a study conducted by the National Occupational Health and Safety Commission which found that shearing sheep is one of the most physically demanding jobs as far as stress to the human body.
 The study, which measured the heart rate, oxygen consumption and fluid loss found that one shearer working in 47 degree heat lost 9 litres of sweat in 2 hours.